psahni/aws_saa_prep/neal_davis_course/organization_acc/account.md

  AWS Resource Access Manager (RAM) is a service that enables you to easily and securely share AWS resources with any AWS account or within your AWS Organization.
 It is not used for restricting access or permissions.

+AWS Resource Access Manager (RAM) is a service that enables you to easily and securely share AWS resources with any AWS account or within your AWS Organization.
+You can share AWS Transit Gateways, Subnets, AWS License Manager configurations, and Amazon Route 53 Resolver rules resources with RAM.

+You can procure AWS resources centrally, and use RAM to share resources such as subnets or License Manager configurations with other accounts.
+This eliminates the need to provision duplicate resources in every account in a multi-account environment, reducing the operational overhead of managing those resources in every account.